ontio/ontology-DID/docs/en/get_started.md

 ### 1.1 Browser environment

-Place a single built-in JS file **browser.js** into your HTML file, then you can directly use the SDK, and can use the SDK to directly expose the global variable **Ont**.
+Place a single built-in JS file **browser.js** into your HTML file, then you can directly use the SDK, and can use the global variable **Ont** exposed from the SDK directly .

 ````
 <html>